Locations:

 Overview

-Ocular rosacea affects eyes and the skin around them.
+Ocular rosacea affects your eyes and the skin around them.

 What is ocular rosacea?

-Ocular rosacea is an inflammatory disease that affects your eyes and the skin around them.
-It’s a form of the broader skin disease rosacea that affects your whole face.
-It’s also sometimes called meibomian gland dysfunction (MGD).
+Ocular rosacea is a condition that causes inflammation in your eyes and the skin around them.
+It’s a specific type of rosacea — a skin disease that causes inflammation and discoloration on your whole face.
+Healthcare providers sometimes call ocular rosacea “meibomian gland dysfunction.”

 Advertisement